qmi03/hpc-mpi-rma-report/src/meta/musthave.typ

 with a strong foundation in the field of computer science and software engineering.
 Their guidance has helped me refine my skills and develop my mindset as an engineer and scientist.
-These experiences have not only supported me in this thesis but will also guide me throughout my lifelong journey.
+These experiences have not only supported me in this thesis proposal but will also guide me throughout my lifelong journey.

 I am especially thankful to my mother and brother for their unwavering support during both good times and bad.
 They have always been there for me, offering